LIVING LEARNING COMMUNITIES

 Our Living Learning Community (LLC) program seeks to enhance residents’ social and academic experience by providing distinct community opportunities within the broader on-campus living environment.
 With attention to the specific goals and outcomes for each individual LLC, the LLC program aims to foster a sense of belonging and provides tailored opportunities for collaborative learning and personal growth for all participating residents.

-University Residences currently offers three living learning communities (LLCs): Black Affinity, La Comunidad, and Pride Housing.
+University Residences currently offers four living learning communities (LLCs): IndigiLivin (NEW for 2026), La Comunidad, Pamoja, and Pride.
 These communities are open to all residents, and are characterized by housing placement within designated residential areas, shared co-curricular experiences, access to resources, and exclusive programmatic offerings based on each specific LLC’s area of focus and goals.
 Our identity-based LLCs aim to foster a sense of belonging and provide tailored opportunities for collaborative learning and personal growth centered around the experiences of historically marginalized communities.

 As our LLC program continues to evolve in partnership with campus stakeholders and with feedback from residents, we are excited to provide safe and supportive environments for residents to engage authentically and explore their understanding of themselves, peers, and the world.